Subject access request

 - when requesting information, proof of identity should be enclosed.

-- requests for information will be answered within 40 days (in the case of exam results 5 months) of receipt of the fee and completion of any checks to confirm the identity of the requester.
+- requests for information will be answered within one month of or receipt (in the case of exam results 5 months) and completion of any checks to confirm the identity of the requester.

 Applicants are asked to submit a Subject Access Request Form.
 This is not mandatory, but will assist the University to locate the personal data and to focus the searches for data.